The 2022 NVCOG Compost Bin & Rain Barrel Sale has closed.

 If you placed an order, you were to pick up your items on May 21, 2022.

-If you missed this year’s sale and would like to take advantage of great savings in the future, sign up for next year’s waitlist and we let you know when the next sale is.
+If you missed this year’s sale and would like to take advantage of great savings in the future, sign up for next year’s waitlist and we will let you know when the next sale is.

 Organic materials are highly recyclable and should be thought of as a resource, not a waste.
 The goal of this program is to raise public awareness of composting at home and the benefits of using compost to reduce our waste footprint and help improve or maintain high-quality soil.